• Needle home

 How to Write Positioning from Real Phrases (Not Generic AI Copy)

-Turn verbatim community language into positioning and landing page copy: extraction rules, redaction, verification, and when to ignore loud threads.
+Turn verbatim community language into headlines and landing copy - extraction rules, phrase-to-headline worksheet, redaction, and verification.

 Read more